-Data contained in 508 may include the store associate's name, contact information and scheduled hours.
+Data contained in 508 may include the store associate's

 Transaction data 510 includes information regarding a completed purchase.
 This data is connected to all other data described in FIG. 5A.
 Social media websites 518 may only access this data if specifically requested by 518 as a result of a user action.